MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-apps-in-meetings.md

 > [!Note]
 >
-> Apps for instant, and recurring channel meetings, one-on-one, and group calls are currently available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).
+> Apps for instant meetings, scheduled channel meetings, one-on-one, and group calls are currently available only in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

 Teams supports access to apps during meeting for the following meeting types: